spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/sales/partner-integration-engineering/index.html.md

 * B.A/B.S. or M.S. or equivalent degree or experience
 * Technical presentation and communication skills
 * Prior experience as a Partner Engineer, Sales Engineer, Developer Evangelist, or similar roles
-* Experience in software in languages like Python, Objective-C, PHP, C/C++, Ruby, C# or other programming languages
+* Experience in languages and frameworks used at GitLab including Ruby, Ruby on Rails and Go lang
+    * Alternatively, proven experience in other popular backend and systems languages such as Python, Rust or Java and a willingness to learn and work with Ruby and Go lang
 * Knowledge of the end-to-end software development lifecycle
 * You have modern SDLC experience with one of the following:
    * DevSecOps